nodejs/TSC/Streaming/Streaming-To-Youtube.md

    then press the red "Go Live!" button.
 Troubleshooting note: at least one person has found that "Go Live!" errored with a message "Please grant necessary privilege for live streaming".
-Copying the link from the default browser to an different browser may workaround this issue.
+Copying the link from the default browser to a different browser may work around this issue.

 Every participant can choose whether to participate with or without video.